StatPhysBio/hermes/README.md

 ## Want to fine-tune on your mutation effect dataset?

 Fine-tuning can be easily done in a few steps.
+To see examples, [download our fine-tuning data](https://doi.org/10.5281/zenodo.17546961) and place it in the `training_data` folder.

 1. **Prepare the data.** Prepare the targets in three .csv files, which must have `{train}`, `{valid}`, and `{test}` in the name.
 Each .csv file must have the following columns: `[pdbid, chainid, variant, score]`.
 The scores under `score` should be such that lower means better (i.e. following the energy convention).
 Also, place all the pdbfiles for training, validation and testing in a single directory.